William Lygon, 7th Earl Beauchamp: Background and education

 Beauchamp was the eldest son of Frederick Lygon, 6th Earl Beauchamp, by his first wife, Lady Mary Catherine, daughter of Philip Stanhope, 5th Earl Stanhope.
 He was educated at Eton College and Christ Church, University of Oxford, where he showed an interest in evangelism, joining the Christian Social Union.

+Beauchamp's mentors included the Eton master Henry Luxmoore, who encouraged his pupils to "strive after what was best in all things", and Anglican minister the Rev. James Adderley, who believed in practical Christianity and philanthropy in London's East End.

 Early career

 Beauchamp succeeded his father in the earldom in 1891 at the age of 18, and was mayor of Worcester between 1895 and 1896.
 A progressive in his ideas, he was surprised to be offered the post of Governor of New South Wales in May 1899.
-Though he was good at the job and enjoyed the company of local artists and writers, he was unpopular in the colony for a series of gaffes and misunderstandings, most notably over his reference to the 'birthstain' of Australia's convict origins.
+Though he was good at the job and enjoyed the company of local artists and writers, he was unpopular in the colony for a series of gaffes and misunderstandings, most notably over his reference to the "birthstain" of Australia's convict origins.
 His open association with the high church and Anglo-Catholicism caused increased perturbation in the Evangelical Council.

 In Sydney, William Carr Smith, rector of St James' Church was his chaplain.
 Beauchamp returned to Britain in 1900, saying that his duties had failed to stimulate him.